hendriknielaender/double-trouble/data/blog/trpc-prisma-cdk-tips.md

 ## The Lambda Handler

 This brings us to the handler itself.
-To expose the trpc router as a lambda handler, trpc offers a nice [lamdba adapter](https://trpc.io/docs/server/adapters/aws-lambda):
+To expose the tRPC router as a lambda handler, tRPC offers a nice [lamdba adapter](https://trpc.io/docs/server/adapters/aws-lambda):
 ```typescript
 // src/server/router/index.ts